 If a remigration benefit claimant dies

-If someone dies before departure from the Netherlands
+If the claimant dies before they were meant to leave the Netherlands

-If a person submits a claim but dies before a decision is taken on the claim, we will not continue to process the claim.
-If his or her partner qualifies for a remigration benefit, we will ask him or her to submit a claim.
+If a person claims a remigration benefit but dies before a decision is taken on the claim, we will stop processing the claim.
+If the deceased had a partner, we will check whether the partner can get a remigration benefit.

-If someone dies after departure from the Netherlands
+If the claimant dies after they left the Netherlands

-If the person who died received a remigration benefit, what happens to the benefit will depend on the family situation before he or she died.
+If the person who receives a remigration benefit dies, what happens to the benefit will depend on whether they were living alone or with a partner.

 If the person who died did not have a partner and was not living with any children, but someone looked after him or her, that person may, in some cases, qualify for a final payment.

 This is the amount that was still owing to the person who died, for example the remigration benefit for the month of death.

 The person who took care of the deceased must apply to us for this final payment within 6 months.